Hawaii Real Estate License Requirements

 Hawaii Real Estate Continuing Education (CE) and License Renewal Requirements:

 - Real estate licenses in Hawaii must be renewed by November 30 of even-numbered years

-- Real estate CE classes for license renewal can be completed through December 31 of that year
+- Real estate CE classes for license renewal can be completed through December 31 of even-numbered years

 - Hawaii requires 20 hours of continuing education, of which 14 hours may be electives and 6 hours must be core courses